swbam/convex/README.md

-# 🎵 TheSet - Concert Setlist Voting App
+# 🎵 setlists.live - Concert Setlist Voting App

 A modern, real-time web application for predicting and voting on concert setlists.
 Built with **Apple-level design** and **Magic UI components**.